Contact

 When the deceased lived abroad, left assets in multiple countries, or different nationalities are involved, additional legal questions arise.
 The European Succession Regulation (EU 650/2012) determines in many cases which law applies and which court has jurisdiction.

-Uncertainty about debts
+Uncertainty about acceptance in the event of potential debts

 Our Attorneys at Law